ethereum/execution-apis/src/engine/specification.md

 ## Timeouts

-After the specified `timeout` for a given call transpires without a response, Consensus Layer software **MUST** abort and consider the call as failed.
+Consensus Layer client software **MUST** wait for a specified `timeout` before aborting the call.
+In such an event, the Consensus Layer client software **MAY** retry the call.

-In such an event, the Consensus Layer software **MAY** retry the call.
+Consensus Layer client software **MAY** wait for response longer than it is specified by the `timeout` parameter.

 ## Structures